 We continued to be “wandering Jews” until 2008, when we were able to purchase our current building.
 Though our numbers remain relatively small, through the use of creative financing and member investment we have established the only permanent Jewish presence in South Santa Clara County.

 In 2006 Congregation Emeth hired Debbie Israel, a part- time student Rabbi from the Academy for Jewish Religion (AJR-CA), an inter-denominational Jewish rabbinic and cantorial college in Southern California.
 When Rabbi Israel was ordained, the Board of Directors of Congregation Emeth hired her on a permanent basis and Rabbi Israel continues to be our spiritual leader today.

 Today Congregation Emeth has over 90 member households.
-We continue our tradition of being warm and welcoming to our diverse population.
-We remain dedicated to nurturing the spiritual, intellectual, and social needs of all individuals and families seeking a meaningful Jewish connection in Gilroy, Morgan Hill, South San Jose and surrounding communities.
+We continue our tradition of welcoming our diverse population, while remaining dedicated to nurturing the spiritual, intellectual, and social needs of all seeking a meaningful Jewish connection in Gilroy, Morgan Hill, South San Jose and surrounding communities.

 |First meeting of Jews in South County